 Going Out Into Service.

 Within a couple years of us moving into Lawrence Heights, my mother became totally immersed in her newfound faith.
-So much so that she symbolized her dedication to her new God through baptism by immersion with other likeminded Witnesses.
+So much so that she symbolized her dedication to her new God Jehovah through baptism by immersion with other likeminded Witnesses.

 I too was also becoming much more active in my mother’s new religion.
 With so many other Jehovah’s Witnesses living in the Jungle all of my new friends were also in the same boat.
 We were all living the JW way of life, not so much because we wanted to, but because we had to.
 We all went to the same Kingdom Hall and we were all enrolled as publishers.
-Being a publisher required each of us to perform a minimum of ten hours a month going door-to-door soliciting the Watchtower and Awake magazines.
+Being a publisher required that each of us perform a minimum of ten hours a month going door-to-door soliciting the Watchtower and Awake magazines.

 The Jehovah’s Witnesses call this going out into service.

 In order to get my required ten hours, it meant going out into service almost every Saturday and Sunday.
-My mother was dead set on each of her sons getting the minimum ten hours every single month and for most months I had more than ten hours.
+My mother was dead set on each of her sons getting the minimum ten hours every single month and for most months I had more than the required ten hours.
 The main objective of door-to-door service is to seek out lost souls seeking direction and once they are found a weekly bible study would ensue.
-Eventually, the hope would be for them to also become a dedicated Jehovah’s Witness.
+Eventually, the hope would be for them to also become a dedicated God fearing Jehovah’s Witness.
 Their life would now be spared from the forever impending Armageddon that the JW’s are always warning of.

 Rinse and repeat over and over and over.